andela-megwali/do/README.md

 * Paginate and limit search queries at will
 * No unauthorized access to your bucketlist
 * Integrates seamlessly with any app
+* Simultaneous access to your account from all your authorized apps / devices
+* Terminate all active access to your bucketlist with one request

 ### Dependencies and Frameworks